EducationalTestingService/rsmtool/doc/automated_configuration.rst

 .. literalinclude:: assets/dummy_rsmtool.json
     :language: javascript

-Note the two comments demarcating where the required and the optional fields.
+Note the two comments demarcating the locations of the required and optional fields.
 Note also that the required fields are filled with the dummy value "ENTER_VALUE_HERE" that *must* be manually edited by the user.
 The optional fields are filled with default values that may also need to be further edited depending on the data being used.

 Just like interactive generation, non-interactive generation is supported by all 5 tools: ``rsmtool``, ``rsmeval``, ``rsmcompare``, ``rsmpredict``, and ``rsmsummarize``.